cristalzucsd/iModulonMiner/figures/README.md

 This folder contains Jupyter notebooks to recreate the figures in the manuscript.

-To run these notebooks, you can either install [Jupyter Notebook](https://jupyter.org/install) and install the dependencies in `requirements.txt`, or use a pre-existing docker container.
+To run these notebooks, you can either install [Jupyter Notebook](https://jupyter.org/install) or install all requirements listed in the `environment.yml` file on the main page, or use a pre-existing docker container.

 ## Running the docker container
 1. Install [Docker](https://docs.docker.com/get-docker/)